Friday, February 21, 2014

 6. The FBI has a financial incentive to continue to use confidential informants to produce terrorism convictions.
 A steady stream of such convictions helps it justify its increasing budget to Congress.

 The Department of Justice has scheduled a Hate Crime Prevention Forum in Augusta, GA.
 It has been canceled twice, the first time because of the Federal government shutdown and the second because of inclement weather.
 I propose that a major cause of hate crime against Muslims and those thought to be Muslim is the regular announcements from the FBI of thwarting of terrible Muslim terrorists.
-Muslims around the USA have called for reevaluation of cooperation with their local FBI offices, and I believe it is important for all board members of Muslim organizations to read this book to better prepare them for government spying.
+Muslims around the USA have called for reevaluation of cooperation with their local FBI offices, and I believe it is important for all board members of Muslim organizations to read this book to better prepare themselves for government spying.
 Moreover, it behooves Muslim organizations to organize programs to warn their members of FBI tactics the same way we educate children to avoid sexual predators.